commonality/getting-started-inner-source/docs/readme.md

 # Getting Started with InnerSource

-> Quickly deliver innovative, reusable software that is _secure_ and _mature_ enough to accept contributions from the engineering and design communities.
+> Disolve silos and work as a unified organization to deliver innovative, reusable software that is _secure_ and _mature_ enough to accept contributions from your engineering and design communities.

 ## Table of contents